-This whole… being a better human thing is hard.
+This whole being a human thing is hard.

 Working out is hard.
 Eating well is hard.
 Remember to take your vitamins is hard.
-Making time to write, or read, or hike, or paint, or whatever-it-is that helps you grow into a better version of yourself is… holy heck it’s HARD.
+Making time to write, or read, or hike, or paint, or whatever-it-is that helps you grow into a better version of yourself is hard.

 Here’s a hack I’ve found.